Lexington, KY, Visa Lawyer

 There are about 185 different kinds of visas (the Department of State has an online visa directory).
 A foreign national seeking U.S. entry needs one in most cases.
 Who must have a visa, how they qualify, and what it allows holders to do is defined by immigration law.

-The purpose of your trip and other issues determine what visa you need.
+The purpose of your trip and other issues determines what visa you need.
 You must show that you meet all the requirements to receive it.
-You’ll need a visa if you’re ineligible to enter the U.S. without one under the Visa Waiver Program (VWP), or if you’re not a citizen of Bermuda or Canada.
+You’ll need a visa if you’re ineligible to enter the U.S. without one under the Visa Waiver Program (VWP) or if you’re not a citizen of Bermuda or Canada.

 There are visas for those who want to immigrate (which means you want to enter and reside in the U.S. indefinitely) and for those who do not.
 No matter which visa you need, a Lexington, KY, visa lawyer at Carman Fullerton can help with all the necessary forms, communications, and issues that may come up.

-Visa Lawyers in Lexington, KY, Work on Immigrant Visas for Those Who Want to Live in the U.S.
+Our Visa Lawyers Work on Immigrant Visas for Those Who Want to Live in the U.S.